 For adults ages 19-35, HHP offers trauma counseling that combines several modalities, including motivational interviewing, CBT, mindfulness, relational strategies and other techniques.
 This approach helps our participants who are often distrustful of systems of care, to understand how counseling can help them heal.
 The counseling aims to reduce trauma symptoms, as well as to increase coping skills, safety, and a sense of future.
 Participants are linked with long term sources of support and behavioral health care as needed.

-In 2020, HHP will re-launch SELF (Safety, Emotions, Loss & Future) groups, which enable trauma survivors to re-establish safety, deal with difficult emotions, process their losses, and generate a vision for the future.
+HHP's SELF (Safety, Emotions, Loss & Future) groups enable trauma survivors to re-establish safety, deal with difficult emotions, process their losses, and generate a vision for the future.
 SELF groups emerged out of the Sanctuary Model of trauma-informed care.
 Our Center has developed a culturally relevant version of SELF which has been dubbed Community of Young People Healing, Experiencing, Rebuilding (CYPHER) which will be offered to HHP participants.

 HHP is evaluating a variety of trauma-focused evidenced based practices that can meet the needs of our adult participants while being culturally relevant.

 Trauma Informed Case Management

 Community Health Worker Peers (CHWPs) and Community Intervention Specialists (CISs) provide trauma-informed supportive case management using therapeutic techniques such a SELF (Safety, Emotions, Loss & Future), Cognitive Behavioral strategies, and Motivational Interviewing.
 These techniques help to engage participants in behavioral change while also attempting to meet their basic needs.

 Through this process, HHP staff build trust and rapport with participants, which allows them to role model effective communication and follow-through, share information on trauma and healing, and help participants to understand and complete complex processes to obtain needed services and benefits.